 Buying Your First Home

 A joint mortgage is the most common trigger for Australian couples to get life insurance.
-The shared debt creates a clear financial need.
+The shared debt creates an undeniable financial need.

-• Each partner should have enough term life cover to clear the mortgage if the other dies
+• Each partner should hold enough term life cover to clear the mortgage if the other dies

 • Consider income protection alongside term life - being unable to work due to illness creates the same mortgage stress

-Marriage or civil union formalises the relationship and often prompts a review of financial protections including insurance.
+Marriage often prompts a review of financial protections including insurance, superannuation beneficiary nominations, and wills.

-• Update beneficiary nominations on existing policies after marriage
+• Update beneficiary nominations on existing life policies and super fund accounts after marriage

 • Future insurability options allow cover increases at marriage without new medical underwriting